Big-Life-Lab/PHES-ODM/metadata.md

  - **contactName**:	Full Name of the reporter, either an organization or individual.
  - **contactEmail**: Contact e-mail address.
 - **contactPhone**: Contact phone number.
+- **AllowAcceesToSelf**: If this is True the data will be shown on the portal when the data provider logs in
-- **confidentialRequirements**: How is this raw data allowed to be shared.
+- **AllowAcceesToFederalPublicHealthAuthorities**: If this is True the data will be available to employees of PHAC
-  - `Public Access` : data can be shared freely and openly
-  - `Internal Only` : shared internally
-  - `Internal and Partners`: shared internally and with partner organizations
-  - `other`: specific sharing requirements
+- **AllowAccessToLocalPublicHealthAuthorities**: If this is True the data will be available when local health Authorities log in.
+- **AllowAccessToProvincialPublicHealthAuthorities**:  If this is True the data will be available when provincial health Authorities log in.
+- **AllowAccessToOtherDataProviders**:   If this is True the data will be available when other data providers login.
+- **AllowAccessToAllOrganizations**: If this is True the data will be available when any partner organization logs into the system
+- **AllowAccessToPublic**:   If True the data will be avaliable to the public
-- **confidentialRequirementsOther**: Details or specifics on confidentiality.
+- **AllowAccessToSpec**: Details or specifics on confidentiality requirements
+- **notes**: Any additional notes.

 ## Lab (Lab.csv) <span id="Lab"><span>